An efficient estimation of nested expectations without conditional sampling: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section we show an upper bound on the mean squared error (MSE) of our proposed method.
 Here we show the result only for Algorithm~\ref{alg:proposed}.
-It is left open for future research whether a similar result on the MSE also holds for Algorithm~\ref{alg:proposed_reg}.
+It is left open for future research whether a similar result on the MSE also holds for Algorithm~\ref{alg:proposed_reg}. \tg{Throughout this section, the variance of a random vector $Z$ means the trace of the covariance matrix of $Z$ and we denote it by $\mathbb{V}_{\rho(Z)}Z$.
+This notation applies to the case of conditional variance with an appropriate subscript representing the underlying conditional distribution.}

-\begin{theorem}[A bound of the MSE] Let $m$, $N$, $X^{(p, q)}$, and $Y^{(p, q)}$ be given as in Algorithm~\ref{alg:proposed}.
+\begin{theorem}[A bound of the MSE] Let $m$, $N$, $X^{(\tg{t(p, q)})}$, and $Y^{(\tg{t(p, q)})}$ be given as in Algorithm~\ref{alg:proposed}.
 Let $F_Y$ be the cumulative distribution function of $Y$, and $F_{Y_k}$ be the marginal cumulative distribution function for $k\in\{1, 2, \dots, K\}$.
 Assume that every $F_{Y_k}$ is continuous, that $Y_j$ and $Y_k$ are mutually independent for all $1\leq j < k \leq K$, that there exist $\alpha, \beta>0$ such that

 and

 hold for any $X_1, X_2\in\mathbb{R}^J$ and $Y_1, Y_2\in\mathbb{R}^K$, and that

 Then we have